GM-Script-Writer-62850/max7219_8digit/README.rst

 Manual for `r_write_digits`:
   This has a performance hit!
 See source code for more info `write_digits` but in reverse order
-  This takes 3 parameters, the 1st is the value to set The second is the start position (defaults to 0)
+  This takes 2 parameters, the 1st is the value to set The second is the start position (defaults to 0)
-  The third is the total digits on the panel (defaults to 7)

 Manual for `write_digits_from_array`: